Partnerships, alliances and recognition

 CDP: A Lists for Climate Change and Water Security

-We are one of only three companies to have achieved a double-A listing for five consecutive years (to 2020) from the global environmental impact non-profit CDP.
+We have achieved a double-A listing for six consecutive years from the global environmental impact non-profit CDP.
 We are recognised for the actions we are taking to cut emissions, mitigate climate risks, engage our supply chain, and deliver on water stewardship.

 RE100, EV100 & EP100